rainym00d/LLM4RS/readme.md

 For details of datasets, please check file `xxx`.

-For details of prompts, please check file `xxx`.
+For details of prompts, please check file `assests/appendix.pdf`.

 ## File Structure